 Here’s how it works: Attach a disposable pad to the wand, wet it, then use it to clean out the bowl.
 Once you’ve completed that task, simply hit a button on the wand to release the pad into the bowl, and flush it away.

 Best for Rust: Iron OUT Automatic Bowl, Repel Rust and Hard Water Stains with Every Flush Household Toilet Cleaner

 If you find yourself plagued with rust stains on the toilet, consider dropping a tablet of Iron Out into the tank of the toilet bowl.
 This product can be used safely even if you have a septic system.

 And, once you’ve dropped that tablet in, it’ll repel rust from forming in your toilet bowl, springing into action every time you flush.
 Each tablet lasts for around 45 days.

 There are several styles of toilet bowl cleaners, each of which requires a varying level of effort on your part.
 First, there are traditional cleaners—liquids or gels that you apply to the bowl then scrub with a toilet brush.
 There are also toilet bowl wands that come with disposable cleaning heads, eliminating the need for a brush.
 Finally, there are pods or discs that work in your toilet's tank every time you flush for hands-off cleaning power.

-Ingredients As with any cleaning product, some toilet bowl cleaners have harsh ingredients like bleach.
+As with any cleaning product, some toilet bowl cleaners have harsh ingredients like bleach.
 This is beneficial if you’re trying to remove tough stains and kill bacteria, but these chemicals can be dangerous if you have pets, kids, or a septic system.
-If you prefer not to bring chemicals into your home, consider an all-natural toilet bowl cleaner instead.
+If you prefer not to bring these types of chemicals into your home, consider an all-natural toilet bowl cleaner instead.